shockscript/spec/src/types/structural-object.md

 };
 ```

+> **Note**: Structural object types do not match with types structurally.
+They are simply structures the user may express inline.

 ## Version control

 Fields of a structural object type may be tied to a namespace, which is useful for version control.